openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     The claim transaction_data_alg indicates the hash algorithm used to generate the digests.
 If the claim is not present, a default value of sha-256 MUST be used.
     * `transaction_data_hashes_alg`: OPTIONAL.
 Array of strings each representing a hash algorithm identifier, one of which MUST be used to calculate hashes in `transaction_data_hashes` response parameter.
 The value of the identifier MUST be a hash algorithm value from the "Hash Name String" column in the IANA "Named Information Hash Algorithm" registry [IANA.Hash.Algorithms] or a value defined in another specification and/or profile of this specification.
 If this parameter is not present, a default value of `sha-256` MUST be used.
 To promote interoperability, implementations MUST support the sha-256 hash algorithm.

+Each document defining a transaction data type specifies whether that type requires a Credential that is bound to transaction data to be specifically issued for that purpose.
+How the Credential Issuer expresses that a particular Credential can be used for obtaining user's authorization using transaction data mechanism is out of scope for this specification.

 The following additional considerations are given for pre-existing Authorization Request parameters:

 `nonce`: